SurlyMae/sturdy-journey/README.md

 - Remaining TODOs:
   - Relaying messages back to client's window, rather than just on the server
   - Displaying to users the command they need to quit
+  - Injecting IP address and port dependencies, instead of hard-coding
   - More refactoring
   - Exception handling
   - Unit tests